Find Affordable College Courses

 New Britain, CT

-Our 2023 rankings named Charter Oak State College the most popular school in Connecticut for liberal arts / sciences and humanities students working on their bachelor’s degree.
+Our analysis found Charter Oak State College to be the most popular school for liberal arts / sciences and humanities students who want to pursue a bachelor’s degree in Connecticut.
 Charter Oak State College is a small public school located in the large suburb of New Britain.

 About 64% of the students majoring in liberal arts / sciences and humanities at the school are women while 36% are male.